The Culture of Shame Around Anxiety & Depression

 God and religion are often brought into it.
 Now don’t get me wrong, I am deeply connected to the Goddess that I worship, I find my peace & solace in her.
 But I still needed to do the deep work otherwise I could not have rid myself of my depression and anxiety.
 If I was to heal I had to make sure I was not ignoring myself and what I was feeling.

-The fact is whatever your heritage, I believe every single culture has huge taboos around acknowledging and effectivly dealing with mental health issues.
+The fact is whatever your heritage, I believe every single culture has huge taboos around acknowledging and effectively dealing with mental health issues.
 This is one of the reasons ‘Mental Health Awareness Week’ irks me so much.
 It is as if everyone gives it the obligatory nod because thats the right thing to do and then there is no follow up, it’s all just lip service.

 What we need to do is create an environment where people do not feel judged when they feel they are being sucked into a dark hole.
 When they want to hide and isolate themselves because they don’t feel like they can relate to anything or anyone.
 When they literally feel like they want to disappear because they are so overwhelmed and want to end it all.
 When they don’t see the point to any of it.
 When they feel angry and explosive all the time or when they constantly catastrophes and can only see the worst case scenario.